ShipEngine/connect-website/native-rendering/index.md

 ---
-title: Native Documents
+title: Document Rendering
 ---

-# Native Documents
+# Document Rendering

-The cross-platform Rendering service allows you to render native documents (such as labels and customs) into Pdf, Png and Zpl formats, using templates created in Documents Designer (Windows application).
+The Connect runtime exposes the capability to render documents (such as labels and customs forms) from code.
+The documents can be generated  in PDF, PNG and ZPL formats, using templates created in the [Documents Designer](./documents-designer/index.md).

-The `@shipengine/connect-rendering-client` provides carrier integrators with the ability to use the Rendering Service.
+The `@shipengine/connect-rendering-client` provides developers with the ability to access the rendering capabilities.

 ## Usage

-This example shows you how to render the native documents via `CreateLabel` method.
+This example shows you how to render the documents within the `CreateLabel` method.

 ```typescript
 import {CreateLabelRequest, CreateLabelResponse} from '@shipengine/connect-carrier-api';